GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/docs/modules/persisted-queries/en.md

 # Persisted Queries

-Use GraphQL queries to create pre-defined enpoints as in REST, obtaining the benefits from both APIs.
+Use GraphQL queries to create pre-defined endpoints as in REST, obtaining the benefits from both APIs.

 ## Description